 The purpose of the AT3 Center is to provide training and technical assistance for all AT Act Section 4 State and Territory AT Programs to support quality implementation of state level and state leadership activities and to support a national assistive technology internet site that makes general AT information available to the public and other stakeholders.

 A separate technical assistance provider, the National Disability Rights Network, is responsible for providing training and technical assistance for the AT Act Section 5 grantees as part of their overall technical assistance to Protection and Advocacy agencies.

 Technical Assistance Initiatives

-- Establishing a vetted and curated web portal with robust information about State AT Programs that also serves as a national public AT internet resource along with digital and social media based AT awareness activities.
+- Maintaining a vetted and curated website with robust information about AT Act Programs that also serves as a national public AT internet resource along with digital and social media based AT awareness activities.

-- Completing a systematic review of State AT Program activities and characteristics (using a standardized taxonomy) and identifying innovative practices that can be adopted/adapted and scaled up to improve services, assisting each grantee in identifying an annual program improvement goal, and delivering training and technical assistance to support accomplishment of that goal.
+- Ongoing systematic review of AT Act Program activities and characteristics (using a standardized taxonomy) and identifying innovative practices that can be adopted/adapted and scaled up to improve services, assisting each grantee in forming strategic partnerships, and delivering training and technical assistance to support the formation of strategic partnerships.

 - each State-Level activity area at a level of intensity appropriate for the individual and collective needs of AT Act Programs;

 - state leadership activities, including high impact state improvement initiatives and efforts designed to secure leveraged funding, at a level of intensity appropriate for the individual and collective needs of AT Act Programs.

 The AT3 Center is a sponsored project of the Association of Assistive Technology Act Programs (ATAP) operated under a five year grant (2022 – 2027) from the Administration for Community Living U.S. Department of Health and Human Services.

 Information Dissemination and Social Media

 For information about AT in general, as well as the activities of the state and territory AT programs, please “like” and “follow” the AT3 Center on Facebook.

 Subscribe our AT News and Tips blog for more in-depth information about assistive technology devices, services, and innovations from the state and territory AT programs.
 Follow and Explore the AT3 Blog for interesting AT information.